-Ensure achievement of high Develop our students so that Actively engage family and community members to become Reform business practices to Recruit, develop and retain academic standards by all they are able to successfully our partners in raising and ensure efficiency, effectiveness high-performing, diverse, and students. compete in the global economy. maintaining high student and high ethical standards. motivated faculty and staff. achievement.
+Actively engage family and Ensure achievement of high Develop our students so that community members to become Reform business practices to Recruit, develop and retain academic standards by all they are able to successfully our partners in raising and ensure efficiency, effectiveness high-performing, diverse, and students. compete in the global economy. maintaining high student and high ethical standards. motivated faculty and staff. achievement.
 X X X X X

-Cypress Elementary will increase the ROI ranking from 42 percent in 2003 to 46 percent in 2005-2006.
+Cypress Elementary will increase the FLorida Department of Education ROI ranking from 42 percent in 2004-2005 to 46 percent in 2005-2006.

-The most recent data supplied from the FLDOE indicate that in 2003, Cypress Elementary ranked at the 44th percentile on the State of Florida ROI index.
+The most recent data supplied from the FLDOE indicate that in 2004, Cypress Elementary ranked at the 42nd percentile on the State of Florida ROI index.

-Cypress Elementary will improve its ranking on the State of Florida ROI index publication from the 44th percentile in 2003 to the 46th percentile on the next publication of the index.
+Cypress Elementary will improve its ranking on the Florida Department of Education ROI index publication from the 42nd percentile in 2004-2005 to the 46th percentile on the next publication of the index.

-PERSONS RESPONSIBLE TIMELINE STRATEGIES (Identify by titles) START END Become more informed about the use of financial resources in relation to school programs.
-Principal 8/8/2005 5/26/2006 Consider reconfiguration of existing resources and accessing a broader resource base such as volunteer services.
-Principal 8/8/2005 5/26/2006 Monitor and evaluate in school tutoring programs to increase learning gains.
-Principal Assistant Principal 8/8/2005 5/26/2006 Enlist Best Practices for organizational improvement from Dade Partners, volunteers, EESAC and school staff.
-Principal 8/8/2005 5/26/2006 Collaborate with the district on resource allocation.
-Principal 8/8/2005 5/26/2006
+PERSONS RESPONSIBLE TIMELINE STRATEGIES (Identify by titles) START END ALIGNMENT BUDGET Become more informed about the use of financial resources in relation to school programs.
+Principal 8/14/2006 5/18/2007 District Strategic Plan \$0.00 Consider reconfiguration of existing resources and accessing a broader resource base such as volunteer services.
+Principal 8/14/2006 5/18/2007 District Strategic Plan \$0.00 Monitor and evaluate in school tutoring programs to increase learning gains.
+Principal Assistant Principal 8/14/2006 5/18/2007 Continuous Improvement Model \$0.00 Enlist Best Practices for organizational improvement from Dade Partners, volunteers, EESAC and school staff.
+Principal 8/14/2006 5/18/2007 Continuous Improvement Model \$0.00 Collaborate with the district on resource allocation.
+Principal 8/14/2006 5/18/2007 District Strategic \$0.00

-This objective will be evaluated using the state of Florida ROI index for 2005-2006.
+State of Florida ROI index for 2005-2006.